 It was year ago when I was here on the land in Portugal on my own for a couple of weeks retreat time from the Solstice into the New Year, that I received the message loud and clear to start making essences from the trees, ( “with the trees” feels more accurate though, as I experience it as a collaborative process.)

 As part of our exploration into alternatives to an extractive forest economy, I had been opening up to get inspiration on how I could start generating some income on the land to support our work here.
-I had already been playing with herbal products, and it was always an intention and a joy to work with wild herbs.
+I had already been playing with herbal products, and it was always a joy to work with wild herbs, and something I intended to do more of.
 I had been harvesting wild oregano and selling it on a small scale, and had begun experimenting with distilling hydrosols from wild aromatic plants in a copper alambique.

 I received some clear directions from this communication: